 The text of the resolution welcomes Allies’ commitment to learn the lessons from their engagement in Afghanistan, and the Assembly’s determination to play an active role in the assessment of NATO’s engagement in the region.

 As can be seen on the NATO Parliamentary Assembly’s website, the resolution was approved by the Committee and voted in the Plenary the following day, urging NATO Governments and Parliaments to, “… conduct a thorough, clear-eyed, and comprehensive assessment” of the Alliance’s 20 year engagement in Afghanistan.
 Furthermore, the Alliance was urged to, “…incorporate lessons learned into NATO’s new Strategic Concept and the broader NATO 2030 agenda”, which leaders are set to adopt in Madrid next summer.
-Lastly, lessons learned are to be, “…integrated into the reflection process in order to adapt the Alliance’s counterterrorism approach to new strategic circumstances, engaging regional and international partners to ensure Afghanistan never again serves as a safe haven for international terrorist organisations”.
+Lastly, lessons learned are to be,

 This resolution reflects a growing consciousness within the broader reaches of the Alliance of the importance of Lessons Learned to ensure the Alliance remains ready to overcome any challenge it may face.